citp/privacy-policy-historical/m/my/mya/myadmarket.com.md

-> *The following text is extracted and transformed from the myadmarket.com privacy policy that was archived on 2012-05-03.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20120503215306id_/http%3A//www.myadmarket.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the myadmarket.com privacy policy that was archived on 2012-12-05.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20121205004825id_/http%3A//www.myadmarket.com/home/privacy-policy) for the most accurate reproduction.*

-# MyAdMarket: Privacy Policy
+# Privacy Policy | MyAdMarket - White Label Contextual Display & XML Ad Serving System for Advertisers, Agencies, Publishers and Networks. | MyAdMarket

 At MyAdMarket.com, we are committed to protecting your privacy.
 Any information we collect, such as email addresses, is submitted at the visitor’s will.
 We do not and will not share any personal information with any third parties unless by governmental order.